aesthetic-suite/framework/docs/style.md

 ## Extending Styles

-Since styles are isolated and co-located within a component, they can be impossible to customize, especially if the component comes from a third-party library.
-Aesthetic supports 2 forms of style extending based on the API you choose to use.

-### Composing Style Sheets

-The `Aesthetic#extendStyles` method can be used to compose multiple style sheet providing functions into a single style sheet function.
+To extend styles, the style sheet factory must be defined outside of a component, and easily importable.
+Once done, the `Aesthetic#extendStyles` method can be used to compose multiple style sheet providing functions into a single style sheet function.

 ```ts
 import aesthetic from 'aesthetic';